EmmaBurkett/thirties_dice_game/README.md

 # Fix and Add
 * Different user interface than terminal
-* A breif discription of the rules at the beginning of the game
+* A brief description of the rules at the beginning of the game
 * Creating a new structure for the structs - i.e. having a player struct